NetzwergX/netzwergx.github.io/_posts/2020-06-07-record-with-a-thought-experiment.md

 constructors, why net let them?
 Sure, copying then has side-effects that might be surprising on the first glance, but are actually quite logical on second glance.

-Whats actually more upsetting in my opinnion is that `Record#toString` doesn't use the accessor methods and thus displays values you can never get from the record.
+Whats actually more upsetting in my opinion is that `Record#toString` doesn't use the accessor methods and thus displays values you can never extract from the record.
 It will be interesting to see how that plays out with deconstruction patterns.
 If you implement a DoublingRecord like above, what do you expect to happen when you the following?

 ````java